xinyi/xinyi.github.io/index.md

 I am a Ph.D. candidate in the Department of Computer Science at Princeton University, where I am very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/).
 Concurrently, I am a research scientist at Google DeepMind.
 Previously, I completed my undergraduate studies also at Princeton, in the Mathematics Department.
 I was generously funded by the NSF Graduate Research Fellowship and the Gordon Wu Fellowship from Princeton University.

 My research is at the intersection of machine learning, optimization, and dynamical systems.
-I focus on developing provably robust and efficient methods for sequential decision-making and control, with applications in medical devices, deep learning, and quantum computing.
+I focus on developing provably robust and efficient methods for sequential decision-making and control, with applications in deep learning and quantum computing.

 ### Preprints
 - [**A Nonstochastic Control Approach to Optimization.**](https://arxiv.org/pdf/2301.07902.pdf)